unumam/unumam.github.io/products.md

     </tr>
     <tr>
         <td style="text-align:center">Most companies still rely on algorithms designed in 1980s.
 We put math back into computer science to tame the asymptotical curve.</td>
         <td style="text-align:center">We write our code in C++, CUDA and OpenCL, x86 and ARM Assembly.
-This gives us unprecedented control over hardware.
-Something rarely seen in modern software.</td>
+This gives us unprecedented control over hardware.</td>
-        <td style="text-align:center">Modern software is a mess of libraries designed by different people with orthogonal goals.
-Our libraries complement each other and compose into elegant frameworks.</td>
+        <td style="text-align:center">We avoid using third-party dependencies and craft every piece of the puzzle to perfectly fit the overall vision.</td>
     </tr>
 </table>